forcedotcom/source-deploy-retrieve/messages/sdr.md

 The %s operation is missing a job ID.
 Initialize an operation with an ID, or start a new job.

+# missingApiVersion

+Could not determine an API version to use for the set of metadata components.

+# missingApiVersion.actions

+Set a `sourceApiVersion` or `apiVersion` on the ComponentSet.
+Set an API version to use with the environment variable, `SF_ORG_API_VERSION`.

 # invalid_xml_parsing

 error parsing %s due to:\n message: %s\n line: %s\n code: %s